purplemagma/starter-plugin/README.md

 1. Run "grunt dev" for development on https://localhost.intuit.com:8001
 1. Go to https://qbo.intuit.com and log into your company
 1. Open the Javascript console and find your serverGroup and your serverGroupCompanyId
-1. Go to the resources window, and create a new local storage key <serverGroupCompanyId>_<serverGroup>_ecosystem_plugins and add the following value:
+1. Go to the resources window, and create a new local storage key &lt;serverGroupCompanyId&gt;_&lt;serverGroup&gt;_ecosystem_plugins and add the following value:

         {"plugins":[{"value":"mycoolplugin","allowedOrigins":["*"],"sourceUrl":"https://localhost.intuit.com:8001/index.html"}]}